 You and your spouse have had some serious talks concerning your shared household.
 After all, you managed to get married, which usually doesn’t happen without a heart-to-heart conversation or two.
-One sticking point that many newlyweds don’t discuss until after the wedding is the topic of visitors and houseguests to your home.
-Everyone has a vastly different experience with having visitors to their home, and this can lead to conflicting expectations.
+One sticking point that many newlyweds don’t discuss until after the wedding is the topic of long-term visitors and houseguests in your home.
+Everyone has a vastly different experience with hosting visitors, and this can lead to conflicting expectations.

 Since the two of you are creating a new home together, it’s important to have a discussion about guests whenever a new visitor or guest might be planning to come and stay.

 Different people have different perceptions of what home life will be like after marriage, but a common societal construct is that spouses will move into their own home together, be it in a shared home, an apartment, or a single family dwelling.
 If it makes sense financially and socially to have a roommate, it is certainly a convenient and practical option.

 It is important to talk through the pros and cons of having a roommate.
 Ask questions such as: “Are we helping this person out, or is this just for rental income?”, “How long is he or she likely to stay?”, or “Is he or she going to help with any of the bills or chores?”

 There are many important questions to ask up front in order to avoid conflicting expectations that lead to frustration and resentment.
 If the roommate you’ve chosen will interact with you frequently, it may contrast with the expectation of having newlywed time to yourselves.
 While not a bad idea financially, especially after spending money on a wedding, roommates need to be thoroughly considered before you move anyone into the spare room of your love nest.